limdor/bazel_rules_qt/readme.md

 ## Credits

-This is a fork of https://github.com/bbreslauer/qt-bazel-example with many modifications.
+This is a fork of https://github.com/justbuchanan/bazel_rules_qt with changes to make it work on Windows.